 We can print on most weights of text, cover, or cardstock.

-Colored stock is an option, and a great way to add extra color to a simple job, taking into account the tips in “Color Options” below.
+Colored stock is a great way to add extra color to a simple job, taking into account the tips in “Color Options” below.

-As of mid-2022, paper availability remains utterly bananas, many stocks from many mills are in short supply or unobtainable, if you have a specific stock in mind, let’s order it while we can!
+As of late 2022, paper availability has started to improve a little bit but many stocks from many mills are in short supply, if you have a specific stock in mind, let’s order it while we can!

 What colors are available?

 We can print any Pantone color, including fluorescents and metallics.
 If you choose a color from our ever-growing stockpile of ink, there’s no charge.
 Special-ordering or custom-mixing a color, will add some cost/time.
 Sadly, it’s not possible to buy a teaspoon of ink from a reputable ink vendor, so each custom color costs about $20.

 We can print as many colors as you like, but note that each color is printed separately so each color is essentially doubling the press/setup time, and registration becomes more difficult with each color added, requiring more “makeready” (extra paper/time to get it dialed-in).